goFrendiAsgard/zaruba/zaruba-tasks/make/fastApp/appTemplate/ztplAppDirectory/_docs/motivation-and-architecture/README.md

 Microservices architecture is good because:

-- It is easy to scale up/down particular services.
+- It is easy to scale up/down only particular services.
 - Users can still access the system even though some services are down.
 - Services can be developed/deployed independently from each other.